Are you missing one tooth or several teeth and not sure what’s the best option to replace them? You’re right to wonder.

 While all dental bridges can restore your smile, not all bridges are the best fit for every situation.
 We can offer guidance.

 To bring back the beauty and function of your smile, let Robert Hawke, DDS, in Tucson, AZ, point you in the right direction.

 Are You Ready to Replace Missing Teeth?

 If you are missing teeth, no one needs to tell you how difficult the simple pleasures of smiling and eating are.
-Fortunately, dental bridges can create a beautiful, natural-looking smile that lets you enjoy life again.
+Fortunately, dental bridges can create a beautiful, natural-looking smile and restore function to your mouth, allowing you to enjoy life again.